Drykx/Drykx/README.md

 ## Coding skills

-I started to code (in Python and R in September 2023):
+I started to code (in Python and R) in September 2023:

 ### 📚: Languages :